 Federal Trade Commission

 Washington, DC 20580

-Involve the police
+Involve the Police

 If your information has been stolen, file a report with your local police.
-If another crime was committed, such as your purse or wallet was stolen or your house or car broken in to, report it immediately to the police.
+If another crime was committed, such as your purse or wallet was stolen or your house or car broken into, report it immediately to the police.

+Consumer Affairs also publishes its Identity Theft Statistics regarding trends and statistics.
+Castle Rock Police Department (CRPD) has created an information sheet for identity theft victims (PDF).
 If you need more information regarding identity theft, call 720-733-2240 or you may report this crime online now.